-Attachment 3: Final Report Agricultural Conservation Acquisition Final Report
+Agricultural Conservation Acquisition Final Report

-Grantee Name

-Project Title

-Grant Number

-Final closing date of the project

-Please include copies of news articles and any other media coverage, as well as any promotional and educational materials produced as a result of this grant agreement that have not already been submitted.
+Gr Grantee Name: Project Title: Grant Number: Fin inal closing date of the project: as ag Please include copies of news articles and any other media coverage, as well as any promotional and educational materials produced as a result of this grangerement that have not already been submitted.
 A request for final payment should be submitted in conjunction with, but not as a portion of, the final report.

-- 1. Give a brief summary the organization, the objectives of the project, and how these objectives were accomplished. - 2.
-State the amount awarded and how the funds were used. - 3.
-Describe any problems and/or concerns that may have arisen during the course of this project and the corrective actions that were taken. - 4.
-List any findings, conclusions, or recommendations for follow-up or ongoing activities that might result from the successful completion of the project. - 5.
-Present a summary of project successes. - 6.
-Please offer any feedback or suggestions for improvement that may assist future administration of grant funds by the Department.
+1. Give a brief summary the organization how these objectives were accomply 2.
+State the amount awarded and how the funds were used.
+3. Describe any problems and/or conc course of this project and the correc • 4.
+List any findings, conclusions, or reco activities that might result from the su mmendations for follow-up or ongoing accessful completion of the project.
+5. Present a summary of project succes ses.
+6. Please offer any feedback or suggestuture administration of grant funds by tions for improvement that may assist by the Department.
 I certify that this Final Report is accurate and that this project complies with the Agreement.
-I further certify that any expenditure discussed in this report is allowed under the Agreement and that all funds were expended for the purposes of this Project.

-Agreement and that all funds were expended for the purposes of this Project.
+I further certify that any expenditure discussed in this report is allowed under the Agreement and that all funds were expended for the purposes of this Project. Αg Agreement and that all funds were expended for the purposes of this Project.
+Na ame: Title: Sianature: Date:

-Name:

-Signature:

-Title: